deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

    * Each request from client to server must contain all necessary information.
    * Improves/Adds
      * Visibility
-       * Monitoring systems doesn't need to look beyond a single request datum.
+       * monitoring systems doesn't need to look beyond a single request datum.
      * Scalability
+       * server doesn't have to manage resource usage across requests.
+       * allows the server component to quickly free resources
+       * stateless applications are a prerequisite to auto scaling and immutable infrastructure since any request can be handled by available computing resources
      * Reliability
+       * easy recovery from partial failure.
+       * stateless applications are a prerequisite to auto scaling and immutable infrastructure since any request can be handled by available computing resources
+     * Design trade-off
-       * Easy
+       * decrease network performance
+       * reduces the server's control over consistent application behavior.
+         *  server's dependent on the correct implementation of semantics across multiple client versions

 4. Cache
    *
 5. Uniform Interface